How long have you had “learn Spanish” on your bucket list? Chances are for far too long.

 Ben and Marina do an excellent job hosting this conversational Podcast.

 The Podcast features short 15-30 minute conversations between the two.
-They have about 100 episodes to get you going.
+They have over 100 episodes to get you going.

 They speak with a dialect from Spain so it is especially good for those learning Spanish from Spain.

 Pro Tip: When listening to a Spanish Podcast, follow along with the transcript so that you can be reading and hearing at the same time!

 This one can be a difficult.
 It was so difficult that I often neglected it early on in my studying.